lifeodyssey/microservice-demo/README.md

 # Microservice-demo

-This is a demo backend microservice implemented by kotlin and Spring
+This is a demo backend microservice implemented by kotlin and Spring.

+Work In Progress:
+- [ ] Exception handling
+- [ ] Logging
+- [ ] DB Setup
+- [ ] Test